W & J Linney Privacy Policy

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-Details of retention periods for different aspects of your personal data are available in our retention policy which you can request from us by contacting us.
+Details of retention periods for different aspects of your personal data are available in our retention policy which you can request by contacting us at dataprotectionteam@linney.com.

 In some circumstances we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.